sykrishukor94/Bionano-local_guided_assembly/README.md

 <img src="/images/Bionano-Logo.png" alt= “Bionano” width="5%" height="5%" title="GA"/>

 # Local Guided Assembly #
+Local Guided Assembly is an experimental workflow, utilizing packages from Bionano Solve 3.7, a software suite primarily used for Optical Genome Mapping data analysis.
+This workflow is specifically useful to compute and visualize distribution of molecules aligning to a reference.
+Application of this workflow is in analyzing genomic repeat expansion disease and engineered cell QC.

 It is recommended to launch assemblies from molecule .bnx files via command line if assembly intermediate files -`alignmolvref` step - are needed as input for downstream bioinformatics analysis (e.g molecule distance script).
 Assemblies downloaded from Access will likely not contain `alignmolvref` intermediate files.

 For quick reference, please proceed to Local Guided Assembly (GA-Local) via Command Line Usage section.